taehyun9202/nextjs_tailwind_2/README.md

 ## purpose

-Main purpose of the project is getting famililar with next js and tailwind.
+The original purpose of the project is getting famililar with next js and tailwind.

-I built simple e-commercial admin's item upload page using state update.
+I built simple e-commercial admin's item upload page using state update and I never used state update for object.

-I think I never used state update for object.
+So I tried to focus on updating state with array and object

 **state update for array**